How Kentucky Motorcycle Laws on Riding and Safety Can Affect Your Accident Case

 The best way to recover payment for your accident depends on:

 - Your insurance policy.
 Kentucky’s insurance laws require motorcycle riders to carry a minimum amount of vehicle insurance to cover any accident losses.
 The higher your policy limits, the more you could potentially recover from your insurance company after a crash.
 For example, Medical payment coverage (MedPay) covers prescription medications, co-payments, home nursing care, and other costs not covered by traditional insurance.
 It’s essential to check your policy carefully to see which forms of coverage are included and how much is available for each.

 - The severity of your injuries.
 The no-fault system prohibits drivers from suing and being sued after a motorcycle accident unless an injury results in over $1,000 in medical expenses or includes bone fractures, disfigurement, permanent injury, or death.

 - The damage to your bike.
 The state’s minimum coverage is liability only, so it won’t pay for damage to your bike.
 If you have collision coverage, your bike repairs or replacement should be covered for any crash-related damage.

 - Whether you officially opted out of the no-fault system.
 You can only decide to reject no-fault coverage when you purchase insurance, not after a crash has occurred.
 Your request to opt out must be made in writing to the Kentucky Department of Insurance.
 If your request is on file, you may sue the other driver for payment regardless of how much your medical bills are or what kinds of injuries you have suffered.

-Our Motorcycle Accident Lawyers Can Advise You on Kentucky Motorcycle Laws Before or After an Injury
+Our Lawyers Can Advise You on Kentucky Motorcycle Laws Before or After an Injury

 f you have opted out of the no-fault system or have significant injuries, we can begin building a case against the negligent driver.
 Contact us today or call 1(888) 450-4456 to schedule a free case consultation.